Root Chakra Healing: How To Open Your Root Chakra

 - “I am secure and happy in my home.”

-You can also combine affirmations with yoga poses, or try holding one of your root chakra stones while saying an affirmation.
+You can also combine affirmations with yoga poses, or try holding one of your chakra stones while saying an affirmation.

 Some people also like to write their affirmations down, placing them in a prominent place as they continue daily chakra work.